dominikj111/module-state/README.md

 :black_square_button: Automatic testing and linting

-:black_square_button: Read only (block the object's setter).

-:black_square_button: Allow to pass an object with the onChange method.
+:black_square_button: Allow to pass class/function object with it's own onChange method.
 This become read only automatically as the reference will be immutable.
-Also we may avoid any safety checks as to detect any changes is passed object responsibility.
+Also we may avoid any safety checks because to detect any changes is passed object responsibility.
 In this case, when onChange is triggered, the Observable will return true as a result of hasBeenUpdated method call.

 :black_square_button: Allow to pass a replacer function as the second argument.
 The replacer function allows you to transform or filter the values which are not accepted now because they cannot be stringified by JSON.stringify function.

-:black_square_button: Allow to ommit safety checks, so there can be stored an object with circular dependency (non serializable), BitInt or Symbol values.
-To support this, the check function (kind of) is needed to pass.
-This may be same as replacer function mentioned in previous improvement.
-This also need to be reflected in the comparison process (what detects changes).